lupyuen/lupyuen.github.io/src/ox2.md

 That's because we __haven't loaded the Initial RAM Disk__ into RAM!

-We'll modify __extlinux/extlinux.conf__ on the microSD Card, so that U-Boot Bootloader will load our Initial RAM Disk.
+We'll modify __extlinux/extlinux.conf__ on the microSD Card, so that U-Boot Bootloader will load our Initial RAM Disk before starting NuttX.

 # What's Next